Self-Routing: Parameter-Free Expert Routing from Hidden States: Experiments

 \section{Experiments}

-We evaluate Self-Routing on both GPT-2-scale language modeling and ImageNet-1K classification.
-For language modeling, our dense baseline has 12 layers, hidden size of 768, 12 attention heads, and a sequence length of 1024, trained on OpenWebText~\citep{Gokaslan2019OpenWeb}.
-For MoE variants, we replace the feed-forward block in every transformer layer with a MoE layer using 8 experts and top-$2$ routing.
-All language-model variants share the same backbone, expert architecture, optimization recipe, and training budget; only the routing mechanism changes.
+We evaluate Self-Routing on language modeling and ImageNet-1K classification.
+For language modeling, our main GPT-2-scale setting uses a 12-layer model with hidden size 768, 12 attention heads, and sequence length 1024, trained on OpenWebText~\citep{Gokaslan2019OpenWeb}.
+We also evaluate SmolLM-based LLaMA backbones~\citep{allal2024SmolLM} trained on FineWeb-Edu~\citep{penedo2024finewebdatasetsdecantingweb}, using 135M and 360M backbones to test different expert counts and model sizes.
+For MoE variants, we replace the feed-forward block in every transformer layer with a MoE layer using top-$2$ routing.
+The GPT-2 MoE variants use 8 experts, while the LLaMA 135M backbone is evaluated with 4 and 8 experts and the LLaMA 360M backbone with 8 experts.
+All language model variants share the same backbone, expert architecture, optimization recipe, and training budget within each comparison; only the routing mechanism changes.
 Unless otherwise stated, auxiliary load-balancing loss is disabled in the experiments reported here.

-We compare five pretrained language-model variants: a dense GPT-2 baseline without MoE, a standard learned router, our Self-Routing gate, a fixed random projection, and a random-routing lower bound.
+We compare five pretrained GPT-2 language-model variants.
+A dense baseline without MoE, a standard learned router, our Self-Routing gate, a fixed random projection, and a random-routing lower bound.
 We also include the official pretrained GPT-2 checkpoint~\citep{radford2019language} as a reference row.
+For the LLaMA backbone experiments, we compare learned routing and Self-Routing under matched MoE configurations.
 For the learned router, routing logits are produced by a learned linear projection.
-For Self-Routing, the last $N$ hidden-state coordinates are used directly as routing logits for $N$ experts.
+For Self-Routing, we use either the last $N$ hidden-state coordinates or $N$ coordinates sampled independently for each layer and fixed at initialization as routing logits for $N$ experts.
 For the fixed-random-projection baseline, routing logits are produced by a frozen randomly initialized projection.
 For the random-routing baseline, fresh random logits are sampled at each forward pass.
-We evaluate all models on five standard benchmarks using the lm-evaluation-harness~\citep{eval-harness}.
+We evaluate language models on five standard benchmarks using the lm-evaluation-harness~\citep{eval-harness}.